jairovanegas/GitWatcher/README.md

 git add .
 git commit -m "{Commit message}"
 ```
+Remember to change the string in quotes to the message you want to see in the commit.

 In this part you have everything set to proceed with the test, so please open the web browser and open the solution in the next link [GitWatcher](https://git-watcher-3uar.vercel.app/).
 All the previous commits are listed, but yours insn't listed yet.
 To do that go back to the terminal without closing the web browser and execute the next script.

+>⚠️ To push to the repository you have to login in your account with your GitHub username and a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to enter as a password when the terminal demands it.

 ```bash
 git push
 ```

 If the push was successfull, go back to the web browser and the new commit you have pushed is showing in the commit history.